Pine Shavings For Chickens: Pros, Cons and Comparison

 The soft texture prevents foot injuries.
 In colder months, they provide warmth.
 They control odors, thus keeping the coop pleasant.

 Sand does not absorb moisture or provide comfort.
-Cedar is harmful to chickens; hence pine is safer.
+Cedar is harmful to chickens; hence, pine is safer.

-Pine shavings are affordable and efficient for chicken coops.
+Shavings of pine wood are affordable and efficient for chicken coops.
 They offer moisture management, comfort, warmth, and odor control.

 Using them ensures a healthier chicken environment.
 This leads to happiness and productivity.
 For every chicken keeper, pine shavings are reliable bedding.